 We don’t even need to describe every element here, but beside the traditional bountiful fresh produce-filled Mercado da Ribeira is the new incarnation, with square stalls set around a central communal eating area filled with hundreds of seats and long tables.

 Wrapped around, you’ll find a gourmet croquette stand, an outpost of SEA ME, a gourmet burger bar, Manteigaria pastelaria and much more.
 We particularly loved the offering from chefs Miguel Castro E Silva, Henrique Sá Pessoa and Croqueteria whose expansive menus each totally blew us away.
-These places turn the idea of market dining on its head and shatter the illusion of street food having to be limited.
+These places turn the idea of market dining on its head and shatter the illusion of street food having to be limited, and this is also a chance for more established chefs of the Lisbon restaurant scene to have a more street food-oriented offering.

 Blow-out dinner: Sea ME Peixaria Moderna